 Sentenceograph: A body of text long enough to be a paragraph but only containing a single period at the end or no period and just a line break to the next paragraph.
 This can be either because the paragraph contains a single run-on sentence or because the author chose not to use appropriate punctuation.

-Ship: Abbreviation of worship.
+Ship: Abbreviation of relationship.
 An intense devotion to a particular character or character relationship, either in-canon or out-of-canon.
 Many fanfic authors who ship particular relationships will write fics specifically to indulge in shipping those character pairings, often indicated in the fic summary by a portmanteau of the shipped couple’s names.
 (SpongeBob + Patrick = Spongerick).
 Most slashfics and lemons are the work of shippers.
 Not necessarily a bad thing, since most writers who include romance in their stories presumably ship the romantic partners.
 That said, shipping is perhaps even more common a source of badfics than Mary Sues, and the two go hand-in-hand, with Sues often existing solely to be shipped with the author’s favorite character.

 Show, Don’t Tell: The Library’s unofficial mantra, often used when the author of a fanfic simply gives information to the audience (for example, using a POV Tag to indicate perspective) rather than revealing it to them through the narration.